 How are data ingestion and ETL different?

 Data teams generally use ETL when they want to move data into a data warehouse or lake.
-If they choose the data ingestion route, there are more potential destinations for data; for example, data ingestion makes it possible to move data directly into tools and applications in the company’s tech stack.
+If they choose the data ingestion route, there are more potential destinations for data.
+For example, data ingestion makes it possible to move data directly into tools and applications in a company’s tech stack.